The race is over, but we’re still living the race weekend over and over. In this installment, let’s see how the drivers did compared to each other.

 After Sonny and the BMW clashed, we lost two minutes in the pits.
 Most of those two minutes were because he caught us unprepared, but that’s what happens when you take an unplanned stop.
 We also spent some time looking over the car for damage.
 Those two minutes are the equivalent of adding 2.5 seconds per lap in his stint.
 On average lap time, this made him the slowest driver of the day on Saturday.
 As a side note, the impact bent the right rear wheel.
 That’s the wheel hub that would later break and end our weekend.
 We’ll never know if the impact damaged the hub and caused it to fail, but it can’t have helped.

-When Evan hit the tire wall at pit entrance, it took us an extra minute and twenty seconds pulling the bodywork straight and checking over the car.
-If we add that time to Evan’s stint, each lap was 1.5 seconds longer.
-That single mistake at the very end of his stint made Evan the slowest average driver on Sunday (I’m not counting Pat’s handful of laps).
-Yes, this made Evan even slower than me!
+When Alyssa hit the tire wall at pit entrance, it took us an extra minute and twenty seconds pulling the bodywork straight and checking over the car.
+If we add that time to Alyssa’s stint, each lap was 1.5 seconds longer.
+That single mistake at the very end of his stint made Alyssa the slowest average driver on Sunday (I’m not counting Pat’s handful of laps).
+Yes, this made Alyssa even slower than me!
 Racing incidents matter.

 In conclusion, our two fastest drivers were also our two slowest drivers.
 The obvious take away here is that one should avoid contact at all costs.